Worldwide Disclosure Facility: make a disclosure

 Complex issues and pre-disclosure agreement

-In exceptional circumstances, so that you can seek clarification of complex issues before submitting your disclosure, we’ve updated the non-statutory clearance process.
+Additionally, so that you can seek clarification of complex issues before submitting your disclosure, we’ve updated the non-statutory clearance process.
 We’ve introduced a new clearance route that you can only use if you’ve already registered to make a disclosure of offshore liabilities through the DDS.

 You’ll be allowed 90 days from the time that your application for clarification is finalised to submit your final disclosure.